trayanaboykova/Spring-Data/README.md

 **<ins>Spring Data Auto Mapping Objects</ins>**: During my lesson, I immersed myself in the intricacies of Spring Data Auto Mapping Objects, focusing particularly on Data Transfer Objects (DTOs) and Model Mapping.
 I honed my skills in seamlessly transferring data between DTOs and model entities, streamlining the mapping process for enhanced efficiency.
 This hands-on experience equipped me with the knowledge to optimize data transfer processes and ensure coherence between different layers of the application.

+**<ins>JSON Processing</ins>**: In the lecture on JSON (JavaScript Object Notation) and its processing, I explored both the fundamentals of JSON and delved into GSON, a robust Java library.
+This session provided valuable insights into the human-readable format of JSON for transmitting data objects, as well as its support for various data types such as numbers, strings, and arrays.
+While GSON facilitates seamless conversion between JSON data and Java objects, my focus primarily remained on understanding JSON's role in data interchange.
+By immersing myself in JSON and gaining a foundational understanding of GSON, I acquired skills essential for effective JSON manipulation in Java environments, thus solidifying my knowledge in data processing techniques.